dwanerich/instamerch-frontend/README.md

 Building Blocks:

 Ruby on Rails
--generated albums model, controller & routes on Rails backend
+-generated albums model, controller & routes on Rails backend also Spotify search Run Model via Rspotify Gem.

 React / Redux
 -index.js
 -App.js
--
--create new plant function
--render new plant
--delete plant
--react to plant with 3 options
--function newPlant {}
--function renderPlant {}
--funtion renderPlants {}
--function plantReaction {}
--fucntion deletePlant {}
+-App.css
+-Containers
+-Components
+-Reducer
+-ActionCreators

 Contributing:
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.